Research Areas

 Native Plant Conservation

-During my time at Auburn University under Dr. David Held, I examined the impacts of native trees on insect biodiversity in suburban landscapes.
-We published a review that compared caterpillar host records on native and non-native trees, finding that native trees could support nearly 5x as many species as non-native trees.
-I also conducted a massive common garden experiment involving some 300 saplings, exploring the associational interactions between native and non-native plants.
-Here, I planted trees in different configurations, mixing native and non-native species.
-We found evidence of ‘island’ or ‘funnel’ effects when native trees are surrounded by non-native trees, suggesting that native plants planted in a sea of non-natives may incur greater damage and stress compared to natives mixed with other natives.
+During Dr. Clem’s time at Auburn University under Dr. David Held, he examined the impacts of native trees on insect biodiversity in suburban landscapes.
+He first published a review that compared caterpillar host records on native and non-native trees, finding that native trees could support nearly 5x as many species as non-native trees.
+He then conducted a massive common garden experiment involving some 300 saplings, exploring the associational interactions between native and non-native plants.
+Here, he planted trees in different configurations, mixing native and non-native species.
+He found evidence of ‘island’ or ‘funnel’ effects when native trees are surrounded by non-native trees, suggesting that native plants planted in a sea of non-natives may incur greater damage and stress compared to natives mixed with other natives.
 These studies emphasize the importance of native trees in enhancing biodiversity and upholding ecosystem stability in urban and suburban environments.

 https://doi.org/10.1093/ee/nvy071